-6.1.2 Transfusion volumes (See Table 1 for further details including transfusion rates)
+6.1.2 Transfusion volumes

 In order to prevent over-transfusion of blood components all prescriptions should be ordered and prescribed in millilitres rather than units although some hospitals may have local protocols allowing transfusion in units for larger, older children.
 The maximum prescribed volume should not be greater than the volume for equivalent adult transfusions.
+See Appendix 1 for further details including transfusion rates.

-Calculation of red cell transfusion volume in non-bleeding patients
+Calculation of red cell transfusion volume in nonbleeding patients

-In a non-bleeding infant or child it is important to take into account the pre-transfusion Hb in relation to the transfusion threshold, and it is recommended that a post-transfusion Hb no more that 20 g/L above the threshold be aimed for.
+In a non-bleeding infant or child it is important to take into account the pre-transfusion Hb in relation to the transfusion threshold, and it is recommended that a post-transfusion Hb no more than 20 g/l above the threshold be aimed for.

-Volume to transfuse (mL) = Desired Hb (g/L) - Actual Hb (g/L) x Weight (kg) x Factor
+Volume to transfuse $(ml) =$

+Desired Hb (g/l)-Actual Hb (g/l) $\times$ Weight (kg) $\times$ Factor

+10

 This transfusion formula does not provide a precise prediction of the rise in Hb for a given transfused volume due to variation in the clinical situation and Hct of transfused red cells.
-Factors between 3-5 have been recommended (see New et al, 2014).
+Factors between 3 and 5 have been recommended (see New et al, 2014).
 It is reasonable to use a factor of 4 in order to avoid over-transfusion but this should be assessed on an individual patient basis.
-4 mL/kg approximates to a one unit transfusion for a 70-80 kg adult, typically giving an Hb increment of 10 g/L (BCSH, 2012a)
+4 ml/kg approximates to a one unit transfusion for a 70-80 kg adult, typically giving an Hb increment of 10 g/l (BCSH, 2012a)

-Note: the formula has been adapted to the harmonised units for Hb in g/L (previously usually quoted as Hb in g/dL), which requires that the calculation includes a step of division by 10.
-As this is a change from previous practice, in order to prevent over-transfusion it is recommended that clinicians double-check that the final volume calculated is not more than 20 mL/kg for top-up transfusions.
+Note: the formula has been adapted to the harmonized units for Hb in g/l (previously usually quoted as Hb in g/dl), which requires that the calculation includes a step of division by 10.
+As this is a change from previous practice, in order to prevent over-transfusion it is recommended that clinicians double-check that the final volume calculated is not more than 20 ml/kg for top-up transfusions.

-Blood components will be provided by hospital transfusion laboratories as units, and it is good practice to liaise with the laboratory in order to ensure that donor exposure is minimised and that the volume ordered and prescribed is up to the maximum normally prescribed for an adult in a similar situation e.g.
+Blood components will be provided by hospital transfusion laboratories as units, and it is good practice to liaise with the laboratory in order to ensure that donor exposure is minimized and that the volume ordered and prescribed is not above the maximum normally prescribed for an adult in a similar situation e.g.

-- Platelets 1 pack (approx. 200 mL for apheresis platelets) - Red cells -1 unit (approx. 270 mL) for a paediatric top-up transfusion Note: this is particularly relevant for children > 50 kg in weight
+- Platelets 1 pack (approx. 200 ml for apheresis platelets) - Red cells 1 unit (approx. 280 ml) for a paediatric top-up transfusion

+Note: this is particularly relevant for children >50 kg in weight.